Unrig & Invest: Fighting For A FAIRER Tax Code

 3. New Revenues = New Investments

-Public education, health care for seniors and low-income individuals, aid for the less physically and mentally able, providing nutrition assistance to the hungry, rebuilding roads and water pipes, tackling climate change and growing green jobs– the list of communities’ needed investments is endless.
-As time goes by, these needs are only going to increase.
-By asking the very wealthy to pay more of their fair share, we will have more money to give a hand up to those who need it most.
-We can do this by increasing taxes on the rich, for example by strengthening the estate tax, adding a surtax on the incomes of the richest among us, or even by taxing amassed wealth.
-And, revenues from other new taxes like a Wall Street sales tax also could be reinvested in our communities.
-Instead of turning our back on hard-hit areas, we need to use tax revenues to create equal opportunity and provide a level playing field for all.
+Our country has an unending list of needed investments around health, childcare, assistance for seniors, addressing climate change, etc. By asking Wall Street and very wealthy to pay more of their fair share, we will have more money to give a hand up to those who need it most.
+We can do this adding a surtax on the incomes of the richest among us, or even by taxing amassed wealth.
+And, revenues from other new taxes like a Wall Street sales tax (financial transaction tax) also could be reinvested in our communities.

 4. An IRS for the People

-Right now, the Internal Revenue Service (IRS) is an over-stigmatized and under-resourced agency, and it is focused in the wrong direction.
-While the recent investments made through the Inflation Reduction Act were a great start, we need to protect that money in the face of attacks from the House majority.
-As it studies creating a free government-run e-file program it also must analyze implanting return-free filing and other ways to make paying taxes as easy as possible.
-Audits and other enforcement by the IRS should concentrate more on big-money taxpayers and corporations to maximize the agency’s bang for the buck.
-And, nonprofit organizations need bright line rules on political activity and adequate enforcement in order to protect and encourage democracy.
+The investments in the IRS made through the Inflation Reduction Act were a great start, we need to protect that money in the face of attacks.
+And the new Direct File pilot must be expanded and made available to everyone as soon as possible.
+Additionally, the IRS must continue to work to ensure that audits and other enforcement is concentrated more on big-money taxpayers and corporations in order to maximize the agency’s bang for the buck.
+Moreover, nonprofit organizations need bright line rules on political activity and adequate enforcement of the tax laws on the books so that it can better protect and encourage democracy.